leoliang22/leoliang22.github.io/essays/A-Little-Bootstraping-Never-Hurt.md

 ---

 I've never had much experience in creating websites.
 Recently I started learning a little HTML and CSS in order to create some basic websites.
 Very basic websites, in fact.
-Most just text formatted on a webpage.
+Mostly just text formatted on a webpage with some images and hyperlinks to different areas of the page, or to separate pages.
+Eventually from there, I went on to try Bootstrap 5.

 <img src="../img/Basic-Website.png" height="700">